makesmatheasy/makesmatheasy-documentation/docs/Graphs_and_Shapes.md

 # 3D Shapes_cal
-- This tool can find volumes, area, size, length etc of any 3-D Shape.
+- This tool can find volumes, area, size, length etc. of any 3-D Shape.
 - This tool have following shapes
   - Antipodal Diagon
   - Barrel